syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 For Each image As Image In images

-'Save the images as jpeg
+'Saves the images as jpeg

 image.Save("WordToImage_" & i & ".jpeg", ImageFormat.Jpeg)